UH-CI/agave-container-workshop-08072018/agave/cli.md

 Updating the SDK
 ----------------

-In the future, you can update the CyVerse CLI automatically to the latest version by typing
+In the future, you can update the Agave CLI automatically to the latest version by typing

 ```cd ~/cli && git pull```